elementechemlyn/verityhack/README.md

 ### Python Example Application
-An example application that demonstrate simple SSI use-cases using the Python Verity SDK.
+An example application that demonstrate using the Python Verity SDK to build a patient held list of verified Medications

 See [Getting Started](../../../docs/getting-started/getting-started.md) guide for a guided tutorial that makes use of this example application.